AlexanderLindholt/TweenPlus/documentation/creation/customization/custom-defaults.md

 You can actually replace the default defaults with your own defaults of choice.

 Simply create a new module and name it whatever you want — `TweenDefaults` is recommended.\
-It's crucial that you give it the [tag](https://create.roblox.com/docs/studio/properties#instance-tags) `TweenDefaults`, so that Tween+ can identify it.
+It’s crucial that you give it the [tag](https://create.roblox.com/docs/studio/properties#instance-tags) `TweenDefaults`, so that Tween+ can identify it.

 The module has to return a table, like this: